muses-code-js/mentor-manual/_steps/level0/step2-tips-and-tricks.md

 Subtle-isms are small things that make others feel uncomfortable, things that we all sometimes do by mistake.
 For example, saying "It's so easy my grandmother could do it" is a subtle-ism.
 Like the other three social rules, this one is often accidentally broken.
 Like the other three, it's not a big deal to mess up – you just apologize and move on.

-> The above two sections come from [Hacker School User's Manual](https://www.hackerschool.com/manual) which is a highly recommended resource for teaching.

 ## Learn from mistakes

-As we already mentioned, we want our attendees to really understand what they're doing, so they're not only copy-pasting the code, but they're actually learning something.
+As we already mentioned, we want our attendees to really understand what they're doing, so they're not just copy-pasting the code, but they're actually learning something.

 If they run into an error, make the attendee read the bug report and **understand it**.
 More importantly, we're trying to teach them that bugs aren't scary and that error pages are their friends.
 This approach will go a long way later on.